MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--Attributes`

 A list of entity attributes to be included in the result set, seperated by ','.
 Use '*' for all attributes.
+Defaults to 0.

 `--Offset`

 The number of top entities to be skipped/excluded in the result set.
+Defaults to 0.

 `--Count`

 The number of top interpretations to be included in the result set.
+Defaults to 5.

 `--OrderBy`

 Name of the entity attribute to use for sorting/ordering the entities in the result set.
 By default, entities are sorted by descending entity weight (static rank).
+Defaults to "weight"

 `--OrderByDescending`

 The direction for sorting entities.
 By default, entities are sorted by descending entity weight (static rank).
+Defaults to true.

 `--Timeout`

 Maximum amount of time in milliseconds allowed for the command to complete before aborting the command.
 Use 0 to disable timeout.
+Defaults to 0.

 ## Histogram command